 St. Paul tells the Corinthians, “Now you are the Body of Christ and individually members of it.”
 (1 Cor.
 12:27) As you take your place in the life of Epiphany, you become a member, a part of the Body of Christ in this place.
 Most ministries and opportunities for ministry are open to all, and as you get involved, you will meet people, feel a part of the Church and experience Christ’s presence in your life in deeper ways; however, there are several routes by which a person ‘officially’ becomes a member of Epiphany:

 If you are already baptized in the name of the Father, Son and Holy Spirit, welcome!
 You are able to receive communion and participate fully in the life of the church.
 If you or a member of your family has not yet been baptized, we would be honored to make that happen!
-Call one of the clergy and they can assist you.
+If you wish to join the church through baptism, please call the church office and speak with our Parish Administrator, Lisa Farrell.
+Baptisms are held on: (1) the feast day of The Baptism of Our Lord (January); (2) Holy Saturday at the Easter Vigil; (3) the feast of Pentecost; and (4) the feast of All Saints.

 First Informed Communion